UMass-RC/unity-docs/docs/index.md

 [SSH](connecting/ssh.md) is the more traditional method of using an HPC cluster.
 You will connect to the login node of unity, and you will be responsible for starting your own jobs.
 This can be more useful than JupyterHubs for jobs that last a long time and must be left unattended, or to have much more refined control over the resources allocated for your job.

 ## Requesting Resources ##
-If you are on an SSH connection, you will have to manually request resources.
-Once you decide on what resources you want, you will submit that information to the scheduler, which will place you in a partition.
-If your resources are available immediately, your request will return right away, if not, you will be held in the partition until your requested resources become available.
+If you are on an SSH connection, you will have to [request resources with Slurm](slurm/index.md).
+Once you decide on what resources you want, you will submit that information to the scheduler, which will place your job in the queue.
+When the resources are available, your job will start.

 Requesting resources in the cluster and all parameters allowed is discussed in more detail [here](slurm/index.md).